COVID-19 and A&S Study Abroad

 The College of Arts & Sciences encourages study, both on campus and abroad, that provides a greater understanding of the world’s peoples, cultures, economies and environments, and prepares graduates for the challenges of international citizenship in the 21st century.
 Study abroad programs approved by Arts & Sciences provide educational immersion through study at foreign institutions alongside degree candidates, rather than in self-contained programs with courses specially designed for foreigners.
 Our college approves only those study abroad proposals demonstrating realistic and coherent academic goals consistent with the philosophy of a liberal arts education.

-Your Arts & Sciences study abroad advisers and the Cornell Abroad office work in partnership to help you choose the program that best meets your academic goals.
+Your Arts & Sciences study abroad advisor and the Office of Global Learning work in partnership to help you choose the program that best meets your academic goals.
 Begin planning early to provide yourself with the widest range of options.

 Area Studies Coursework

-- Print the completed Cornell Abroad Program Approval Form.
+- Print out and complete the A&S Study Abroad Course Approval Form.

 - All students must enroll in a full course load as defined by the host institution, equivalent to at least 15 credits at Cornell.